I earn commissions if you shop through the affiliate links on this page

 Here’s another view of the enormous ice crystals and hoarfrost on the ceiling of a glacier cave in the Castner Glacier.
 This cave is an example of a Röthlisberger channel or R-channel.
 These are channels formed at the base of the glacier by flowing subglacial water, melting a semi-circular tube through the ice.
 Near the exit of the channel warm air in the summer melts the channel further, sometimes leading to large cave entrances like this.

 The hoarfrost and giant ice crystals on the ceiling grow from water vapor present in the cave.
-Their formation requires a very unique environment like that present in the ice cave.
-There is a very large temperature gradient between the floor of the cave and the ice that drives convection that allows for the deposition of ice from supercooled water vapor on the cold surface of the glacier ice.
+Their formation requires a unique environment like that present in the ice cave.
+There is a large temperature gradient between the floor of the cave and the ice that drives convection that allows for the deposition of ice from supercooled water vapor on the cold surface of the glacier ice.
 The photo above shows an area full of skeletal growth patterns with much branching.
-The photo below shows these crystals up close.
+The picture below shows these crystals up close.

-In another area of the cave, there was was a section of chandelier-like long c-axis ice spikes that had limited skeletal growth on them.
+In another area of the cave, there was a section of chandelier-like long c-axis ice spikes that had limited skeletal growth on them.
 It’s not fully understood what mechanism drives the growth of these spikes, but it is thought that they form much faster than the surrounding skeletal crystals.